sanekun/sanekun/README.md

 Hi there 👋

 Ms. Synthetic Biology

+I studied Synthetic Biology and Computational Skills.
+So i can do genetic engineering and databased analysis (called wet lab and dry lab).

+In master course, I studied Synthetic Biology such as High-throughput techniques and Bio Automation System (Biofoundry).
-Now, I'm learning WebFrameworks by Python to make Web tools for Synthetic biology.
+Now I'm learning WebFrameworks and AI techniques to make Web tools for Synthetic Biology.

 # Publication